 How long does it take?
 I'm about to take my English teacher training!

 Total time: 12- 17 hours approx. So, you could do 2.5 hours/week or 3 hours over four days.
 We recommend to get the most our of the course that you give yourself at least a week.

 Do I get a certificate?

 Yes!
 When you complete the course, you get a blockchained certificate and a badge to store in your online portfolio or backback or share to linked in.

 - Activity: Consider the scenarios and decide whether they are found in a Teacher-Centred or Learner-Centred classroom.
-FREE TRIAL
+FREE PREVIEW

 - Ideas, theories and principles connected to the learner-centred classroom.
-FREE TRIAL
+FREE PREVIEW

 - Observing Teachers in the Classroom I